Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you are using a custom ROM (or have a stock ROM on a device that isn't certified by Google) you most likely need to change the device fingerprint to one that has been Google certified.
 Use the "[Edit device fingerprint"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#spoofing-devices-fingerprint-to-pass-the-ctsprofile-check) feature.

 It is also possible that you need to change your devices model to force SafetyNet to use basic key attestation rather than hardware backed.
+If the SafteyNet check in the Magisk Manager fails CTS and shows "evalType HARDWARE" you'll need to use this feature.
 This might be applicable to both custom and stock ROMs.
-Use the "[Force BASIC key attestation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation) feature.
-If the SafteyNet check in the Magisk Manager fails CTS and shows "evalType HARDWARE" you'll need to use this feature.
+Use "[Force BASIC key attestation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation).

 ### Simulating other devices
 Simple: use the ["Device simulation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature.